Little Richard: Religion

 During the 1980s and 1990s, Richard officiated at celebrity weddings.
 In 2006, in one ceremony, Richard wedded twenty couples who won a contest.
 The musician used his experience and knowledge as a minister and elder statesman of rock and roll to preach at funerals of musical friends such as Wilson Pickett and Ike Turner.
 At a benefit concert in 2009 to raise funds to help rebuild children's playgrounds that were destroyed by Hurricane Katrina, Richard asked guest of honor Fats Domino to pray with him and others.
 His assistants handed out inspirational booklets at the concert, a common practice at Richard's shows.
 Richard told a Howard Theatre, Washington, D.C., audience in June 2012, "I know this is not Church, but get close to the Lord.
 The world is getting close to the end.
 Get close to the Lord."
 In 2013, Richard elaborated on his spiritual philosophies, stating "God talked to me the other night.
 He said He's getting ready to come.
 The world's getting ready to end and He's coming, wrapped in flames of fire with a rainbow around his throne."
 Rolling Stone reported that his apocalyptic prophesies generated snickers from some audience members as well as cheers of support.
 Richard responded to the laughter by stating: "When I talk to you about [Jesus], I'm not playing.
 I'm almost 81 years old.
 Without God, I wouldn't be here."

 In 1986, it was reported that Richard converted to Judaism at the encouragement of Bob Dylan—but "Richard saw Judaism as not contradicting his other beliefs."

-In 2017, Richard returned to his SDA spiritual roots and appeared in a lengthy televised interview on 3ABN and later he shared his personal testimony at 3ABN Fall Camp Meeting 2017.
+In 2017, Richard returned to his SDA spiritual roots and appeared in a televised interview on 3ABN and later he shared his personal testimony at 3ABN Fall Camp Meeting 2017.